geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-06/meeting-transcript.md

 I don't know.

 ##### **Chenyu** [[00:08:52](https://www.youtube.com/watch?v=-boFPBPcUK8&t=532)]
 So George is working on adding pipelining and I guess in general making gens and full attention fast.
 That would be his main thing and also improving the rewriting algorithm or the rewriting speed itself.
 Now TinyGrade is pretty slow.
 Slow because like a lot of rewrite steps.
 So there are rewrites for index, rewrites for rangeify, rewrites for big graph, all the recursive thing, recursive property.
 Well that's a new thing he added.
 Supposedly makes everything faster and fixed one of the old issue that.
 Because it recurs too much, it surpasses the Python stack limits.
-Replacement was more like...
+Replacement was more like..
 So instead of going like stack, go into the stack, it just tried to paint the whole top of the sort with that property so that the next time it's something like that.
 Anyway.
 Supposedly it's faster.
 And it fixed the stack overflow issue.

 ##### **Chenyu** [[00:10:29](https://www.youtube.com/watch?v=-boFPBPcUK8&t=629)]
 Stack recursion too deep issue.
 Okay.
 And now our backend is ready for review.
 Okay.
 So we'll figure out that one probably tomorrow.
 Figure out like who is going to review that.
 Okay.